funfair-tech/fun-wallet-docs/docs/guide/how-does-it-work/how-popup-authenticates-leader.md

-# How The Authenticated Popup Authenticates The Leader ?
+# How the Authenticated Popup Authenticates the Leader

 Click on the image to zoom in.